 - larger than 32 GB planning to use with the latest operating systems for Mac and Windows should be formatted in exFAT.

-- choose when your file size is more than 4GB because default option, FAT32 supports individual file size up to 4GB
+- choose when your file size is more than 4GB because the default option, FAT32, supports individual file sizes up to 4GB

 Best one to choose — NTFS vs FAT32 vs exFAT?

-- Choose exFAT — if USB drive is using on Windows or Mac (Linux requires FUSE) and also if you are transferring files larger than 4GB.
+- Choose exFAT — if the USB drive is used on Windows or Mac (Linux requires FUSE) and also if you are transferring files larger than 4GB.

-- Choose NTFS — if the flash drive is using to install Windows software or transfer files larger than 4GB.
+- Choose NTFS — if the flash drive is used to install Windows software or transfer files larger than 4GB.

 - Choose FAT32 — if the USB drive is smaller than 32GB and doesn’t require any security should be formatted in FAT32.
-Use it for ordinary works like for transferring low size files (lesser than 4GB).
+Use it for ordinary works like transferring low-size files (lesser than 4GB).

-If you know some more features and limitations of these file system tell us.
+If you know, some more features and limitations of these file systems tell us.
 We’d love to hear from you in the comments!

 Bro how can I change it.i mean to say that how can I change raw to fat32.